 Arn takes the first letters of these planets – ULTR – and adds an A representing his name to the end, and thus is born DC’s most bizarre space hero, Ultra, the Multi-Alien!

 Over the decades, Ultra has made cameo appearances in various comics, mostly as the butt of jokes or to inspire nostalgic chuckling among older fans.
-Nonetheless, Ultra replaced no less a figure than Adam Strange for the waning Mystery in Space.
+Nonetheless, as I mentioned above, Ultra replaced no less a figure than Adam Strange for the waning Mystery in Space.
 Strange’s stories had started lagging after Julius Schwartz moved on to edit Batman and Detective Comics, taking artist Carmine Infantino with him.
 Thus, Adam Strange, and Mystery in Space suffered.
 I reiterate, Ultra replaced Adam Strange!
 Yes, okay, the stories are weirdly ridiculous, and Ultra flying on the power of one lopsided winged leg or shooting lightning bolts out of his foot plays bathetically, but overall his stories aren’t any worse than Hanna-Barbera’s Space Ghost, Herculoids, or Frankenstein, Jr.

 Most recently, Jeff Lemire has championed Ultra’s memory, once in Vertigo’s one-shot Strange Adventures (2011), and then conceptually in Justice League United (2014) where Lemire changes Ultra from Ace Arn into a genetic experiment belonging to the villainous Byth.
 Comic fans never will let Ultra die.
 Bloggers continue writing about him, and comic historians insert blurbs about him into encyclopedias.
 His strangeness compels many to never forget him, ribbing him while adoring him like film buffs do with Ed Wood.
-On October 20, 2019, Sterling Cathalia posted an image to the Facebook Back Issue page that crystallizes the feelings held by so many regarding this hero.
+On October 20, 2019, Sterling Cathala posted an image to the Facebook Back Issue page that crystallizes the feelings held by so many regarding this hero.
 I’ll give him the final word: